facebookresearch/AugLy/CONTRIBUTING.md

 ## Adding a New Augmentation

-Before adding a new augmentation, it would be great if you opened an associated issue such that we could ensure that (a) this functionality doesn't already exist in the library (b) it is in line with the kinds of augmentations we'd like to support.
+Before adding a new augmentation, please open an associated issue such that we could ensure that (a) this functionality doesn't already exist in the library (b) it is in line with the kinds of augmentations we'd like to support.

 If you're adding a new augmentation, please ensure that you have made all the necessary changes in the following files, where `<module>` is the module (`audio`, `text`, or `image`) where you added the new augmentation.
 - `augly/<module>/functional.py`